JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ### Sustainable Energy
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)

+[This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.

 AAAP policy BH7 says _"All new homes within the action area core should meet Code for Sustainable Homes Level 4 up to 2016 and Level 6 beyond"_.

-[This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.

-In its [Energy Strategy](http://35percent.org/img/aylesburyenergystrategy2.pdf) submitted pursuant to conditions of the S106 agreement, NHHT says that the zero carbon homes requirement has been removed (16/AP/2887).
+But in its [Energy Strategy](http://35percent.org/img/aylesburyenergystrategy2.pdf) submitted pursuant to conditions of the S106 agreement, NHHT says that the zero carbon homes requirement has been removed (16/AP/2887).

+What does the new FDS application say about renewable energy provision?

 ### Cycling Infrastructure
-What does the AAAP say about cycling infrastructure and other transport infrastructure?
+The AAAP says that there will be cycle routes through the new estate.
+The New Southwark Plan (the Council's strategic planning framework) says that there will be a 'Southwark Spine', dedicated cycle route running North/South through the borough and passing through the middle of the new Aylesbury estate.
+But this was not included in the masterplan application.

+Also to my knowledge, the previous FDS application didn't include any cycle routes - we need to see what the new application says about cycle routes.

 ### Open Space/Play Space
 Policy 4.5.1 of the AAAP envisages no net loss of open space, but the approved masterplan application (ref:14/AP/3844) acknowledges that there will be a net loss of 1.8 hectares of open space: